|Support||Help Desk, Forum, Phone, Knowledge Base & Social Media|

 More than anything, GoDaddy is known for its domain registration service.
 It is, after all, how they originally started.
 Here’s some of the pricing for more popular Top Level Domains extensions.

 Unless you choose the Windows option, GoDaddy’s shared hosting plans run on a standard LAMP stack and can run WordPress with a single click install after purchase.
 All the plans are competitive but do have notable caps on databases, and the lowest two do not include a free SSL for security or backups included.

 GoDaddy offers a suite of WordPress hosting plans for single WordPress websites.

-GoDaddy’s WordPress hosting plans are all limited to a single WordPress install, and run more expensive than web hosting plans.
+GoDaddy’s WordPress hosting plans are limited to a single WordPress install and are more expensive than their web hosting plans.